hotrodorm/hotrod/README.md

 CRUD can access rows by primary keys or by example to execute SELECT, UPDATE, INSERT, and DELETE queries on the tables and view of the schema(s).

-For example, to insert a payment CRUD can do:
+Inserting a payment while retrieving the new primary key can be done as:

 ```java
   Payment p = new Payment();